 Sometimes leaves or vines will wilt if not watered enough.
 If a growing squash vine wilts for no reason, look for a small hole in the stem; squash borers burrow into the vine and eat from the inside.
 Cut into the stem to remove the borer then bury the vine to encourage roots to grow from there if the vine is salvageable.

 One trick to keep pests away from your growing squash plants is to plant as early in the season as you can and use floating row covers over young squash plants until they bloom.
 By then they're strong enough to withstand the hungriest beetle.

 Keep the garden free of debris, keep water off the foliage, and don't handle plants or pick squash when the plant is wet.
 Also keep the tools you use around the plants or to harvest squash clean.
 This will prevent the spread of illnesses such as bacterial wilt, powdery mildew, and mosaic virus.

-If plants suddenly wilt right as they produce, curl under, turn a mottled yellow, or the leaves turn gray-white, remove the plant and destroy it so it doesn't infect the other plants.
+If plants suddenly wilt right as they produce, curl under, turn a mottled yellow, or the leaves turn gray-white, remove the plant and throw it away (don't compost it) so it doesn't infect the other plants.

 Blossom end rot is a problem where the squash rots from the blossom end.
 This happens when plants aren't watered regularly.
 Mulch around plants can help to keep the soil moist so this doesn't happen.